Woman without arms and legs doesn’t want empathy – she wants a job

-VIRGINIA BEACH, Va.
-(WAVY) – Eight hours a day and six days a week, 48-year-old Lisa Olson searches for a job from her home in Virginia Beach.
+Eight hours a day and six days a week, 48-year-old Lisa Olson searches for a job from her home in Virginia Beach.
 She has a master’s degree in journalism from Regent University where she worked for 19 years.
+KTLA’s sister station WAVY reports.

 Ten years ago, the scene was dramatically different when she was interviewed by Nexstar’s WAVY.